Phedimus spurius 'Schorbuser Blut'

 Phedimus spurius 'Schorbuser Blut', Sedum spurium 'Dragon's Blood', Sedum spurium 'Schorbuser Blut'

-This popular cultivar of Phedimus spurius is developed in Germany under the name Sedum spurium 'Schorbuser Blut', but it is usually sold under the name Sedum spurium 'Dragon's Blood'.
+This popular cultivar of Phedimus spurius is developed in Germany under the name Sedum spurium 'Schorbuser Blut', but it is usually sold as Sedum spurium 'Dragon's Blood'.
 It is now classified as a member of the genus Phedimus.

 Phedimus spurius 'Dragon's Blood', formerly known as Sedum spurium 'Dragon's Blood', is an attractive succulent that forms mats of colorful foliage.
 It grows up to 4 inches (10 cm) tall and spreads up to 18 inches (45 cm) wide by creeping stems that root at the nodes.
 It starts the spring with green leaves tinged with purple-red on the margins that become entirely red by fall.
 In winter, it goes partially dormant and loses its leaves.
 Flowers are star-shaped, pink to red, and appear in clusters from mid-summer into fall.